 Hot tub salt is much cheaper than chlorine tablets.
 And although converting your hot tub will come with an upfront cost, over the long run you’ll spend less money on chemical additives.

-To learn more about hot tubs and types of water systems, download a free buyer’s guide.
+To learn more about hot tubs and types of water systems, download a free buyer’s guide below, or visit us at our hot tub store.